-Calculators are important instructional tools that are allowable - but not required - for students to use while taking state tests.
+Calculators are important instructional tools that are allowable - but not required - for students in grades 6-12 to use while taking state tests.
+Students in grades 3-5 are only permitted to use a calculator if they qualify for a calculator as an accommodation.
 For students taking the computer-based tests, a calculator will be provided in the technology platform for the test.
 Students may use handheld calculators for either the computer-based or paper-based test formats and schools may permit them to bring their own handheld devices for test purposes.

 Further guidance on calculator usage:

 A reference sheet may be used on Ohio's State Mathematics Tests by all students in grades four and above.
 For paper-based testers, the math reference sheets will be included within the student test booklet.
 For online testers, the math reference sheet is embedded within the platform.
 A hard-copy may be provided to students during online testing but these need to be printed at the local level.
 Once testing is finished, test administrators must collect the math reference sheets and shred any that may contain student writing.

 2014-2015 PARCC Test Items Released

 A selection of test questions that were given on the PARCC assessment during spring 2015 are now available online.
 While Ohio is no longer using PARCC, these items are a useful tool to inform classroom instruction and give parents insight into the kinds of questions students experienced on tests.

 The released test questions represent roughly one full test per grade level in the two subjects tested – math and English language arts.
 PARCC also has indicated the learning standards associated with each test item and scoring rubrics that show what is required to score at each performance level.
 Examples of scored student responses also are available to illustrate actual work and the corresponding points earned on the student example.